Fact Sheet 6 - Temporary Events Notices (TEN)

 - Personal licence holders may give up to 50 notices per year

 - Non personal licence holders may only give up to 5 notices per year

-- Each event may last no more than 96 hours and there must be at least 24 hours between events.
+- Each event may last no more than seven days and there must be at least 24 hours between events.